Meet Dr. Sharma

 • Chief, Division of Pain Management at Good Samaritan Hospital Medical Center

 Dr. Amit Sharma is a board certified physician who specializes in interventional pain management.
-Dr. Sharma is the Director of the Pain Program at Good Samaritan Hospital Medical Center, and also serves as its Chief of the Division of Pain Management for the Department of Anesthesiology.
-Dr. Sharma is the founder and Director of Interventional Spine & Pain at SpinePain Solutions.
+He is the Chief of the Division of Pain Management at Good Samaritan University Hospital.
+He is the founder and Director of Interventional Spine & Pain at SpinePain Solutions and Medical Director at Minimally Invasive Center of New York.

-Recognized by his peers for his skills and commitment, Dr. Sharma has been selected by Castle Connolly as one of the Top Doctors in the US for Pain Management for the last several years.
-He was also recognized recently by New York Magazine and Newsday as a Best Doctor in his field.
-He has also consistently received the “Patients Choice Awards” and “Compassionate Doctor Award” for many years.
+Recognized by his peers for his skills, commitment, and an outstanding professional path; Dr. Sharma has been honored by Castle Connolly, New York Magazine and Newsday as one of the Top Doctors in the US for Pain Management for the last several years.
+He has simultaneously received “Patients Choice Awards” and “Compassionate Doctor Award” for many years.
 He is a lifetime member of American Society of Interventional Pain Physicians and a member of numerous national and international pain societies.

 Dr. Sharma is well published in peer-reviewed journals and has authored numerous textbook chapters.
 He has been invited as a guest speaker at several national pain meetings.
 He has also done research in the field of Complex Regional Pain Syndrome (CRPS or RSD).
 His team at Johns Hopkins was provided a financial grant to conduct the largest study on CRPS patients which was published in a renowned journal.
 Having served as a teaching faculty, training residents and fellow doctors, Dr. Sharma carries the passion of education with him.
 He believes in educating patients and spends time explaining every aspect of their treatment plan with them.